Polish American Librarians Association

 (4) Perform other duties as delegated by the President or Executive Board.

 C. The Secretary, whose duties shall include:

-(1) Record the minutes of the Annual Meeting and any other meeting of the membership or of the Executive Board and submit them to all members within fifteen (15) days after the meeting.
+(1) Record the minutes of the Annual Meeting and any other meeting of the membership or of the Executive Board.

 (2) Maintain a list of members and volunteers for various functions of PALA.

 (3) Perform other duties as assigned by the President or Executive Board.